 Open die forging

 In the most basic open-die forging, two flat dies compress a cylindrical cross-sectioned workpiece, similar to a compression test.
 Open die forging, also known as upset forging or upsetting, allows the metal to flow around and increase in diameter without constraint while the workpiece reduces in height.

-Fullering, edging, and cogging are examples of open-die forging or similar operations, as shown in the diagram above.
+As shown in the diagram above, fullering, edging, and cogging are examples of open-die forging or similar operations.
 Fullering is a forging procedure that reduces the cross-section of a workpiece and redistributes the metal in preparation for shape forging.
 Dies with convex surfaces are used to achieve this.
-Multi-cavity impression dies commonly have fullering die cavities so that the beginning bar may be roughly formed before the final shape.
-Edging is identical to fullering with the exception that the dies are concave.
+Multi-cavity impression dies commonly have fullering die cavities, so the beginning bar may be roughly formed before the final shape.
+Edging is identical to fullering, except that the dies are concave.
 Cogging is a method of lowering the cross-section and lengthening a workpiece by applying a sequence of forging compressions down its length.
 It’s used to make blooms and slabs from cast ingots in the steel industry.
 It’s done with open dies that have flat or slightly curved surfaces.
 This procedure is frequently referred to as incremental forging.

 Open die forging advantages